 In fact, anyone with cold or flu symptoms is the same because you will become a social pariah if you cough in a public place right now.
 I was at Maranui (café) a couple of days ago, and was stared at vehemently for clearing my throat.
 And I’m like, I have asthma!
 It was really, really obvious so people are on high alert.

 Impact on Employees and Families

 You can see really easily that there is a trail of economic destruction.
 Businesses that require patronage – people actually turning up to use their services and buy their products – what happens to them if we have to shut down nationwide?
 What could potentially happen, what happens to the employees of these companies?
 And then what impact does less income have, if they lose their jobs or they just don’t have any work for a while.
 How does that impact these people and their families?

 Are we doing enough for our wealth protection?

 Back to Rochelle's question.
 The potentially dystopic future that she was concerned about in that question, describes rising costs of living; a bigger divide between the rich and the poor; and higher financial responsibilities as a generation.
 But this pandemic also shows us how fast our economy can be affected.
 Her concerns are just as relevant to a pandemic or some other kind of event that impacts the global economy.

 At the heart of it, I think that she’s asking, are we doing enough?
-And is there something more we could, or should be doing?
+And is there something more we could, or should be doing for our wealth protection?

 My take on this is, we all do the best that we know how, with the tools and the knowledge and the experience that we have.
 We do the best for what we think is right for us and our families.